MarkArranz/foobar-withgoogle/journal.md

 # Level 3

-## Challenge 3.1: Find the Access Codes
+## Challenge 3.1: "Find the Access Codes"

     There are a lot of difficult things about being undercover as Commander Lambda's personal assistant, but you have to say, the personal spa and private hot cocoa bar are pretty awesome.

-## Challenge 3.2: Queue To Do
+## Challenge 3.2: "Queue To Do"

     As Commander Lambda's personal assistant, you get to deal with all of the paperwork involved in running a space station big enough to house the LAMBCHOP.
 And you thought Bunny HQ had too much bureaucracy...

-## Challenge 3.3: Doomsday Fuel
+## Challenge 3.3: "Doomsday Fuel"

     There are a lot of difficult things about being undercover as Commander Lambda's personal assistant, but you have to say, the personal spa and private hot cocoa bar are pretty awesome.

 ## Level 3 Completed

     Excellent!
 You've destroyed Commander Lambda's doomsday device and saved Bunny Planet!
 But there's one small problem: the LAMBCHOP was a wool-y important part of the space station, and when you blew it up, you triggered a chain reaction that's tearing the station apart.
 Can you rescue the bunny workers and escape before the entire thing explodes?

+# Level 4

+## Challenge 4.1: "Bringing a Gun to a Trainer Fight"

+    Was that the sound of the spa facility imploding?
+You say a mournful mental goodbye to its sauna and massage tables.
+It's too bad - after all this scrambling, you really could use a nice relaxing day at the spa.

+## Challenge 4.2: "Escape Pods"

+    It's a good thing bunnies are relatively small and light.
+You're pretty sure they're packing the escape pods well past the legal maximum occupancy.